 What can go wrong without content governance?

-Without the right controls in place, numerous things can go wrong, from the merely chaotic to the high risk and serious:
+Without appropriate content governance in place, numerous things can go wrong, from the merely chaotic to the high risk and serious:

 Without a style guide: content will be inconsistent in style, images might be poorly chosen, and the words chosen might not be right for the brand voice.